james94/Capstone-VUI-Speech-Recognizer-NLPnd/README.md

 ## Amazon Web Services (Option)

 Launch a GPU EC2 instance.
 For instance, you can choose to launch [AWS Deep Learning AMI (Ubuntu 18.04)](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AWS-Deep-Learning-AMI-Ubuntu-1/B07Y43P7X5) as a GPU instance.

-This project requires GPU acceleration to run efficiently.
-Please refer to the Udacity instructions for setting up a GPU instance for this project, and refer to the project instructions in the classroom for setup. [link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/4550d1eb-a3e0-4e9b-9d3c-4f55aa6662b5/modules/c8419a1e-acd3-4463-9c01-a4c93f7c3b24/lessons/b27e9b6a-bb3b-4f3e-8993-bdfcb662a426/concepts/61c0743f-22f1-47db-a4d2-5616c25fc888)

 1. Follow the Cloud Computing Setup instructions lesson to create an EC2 instance.
 (The lesson includes all the required package and library installation instructions.)